hayaunderscore/UmaLauncher/readme.md

 Run the dedicated `build.bat` file that sets it all up for you.
 You should get a `UmaLauncher.exe` file in `umalauncher/dist`.

+You may get an error regarding `google.protobuf` upon launch.
+To fix this, you may need to manually copy over the protobuf packages over `venv/Lib/site-packages/google`.

 ### With Nuitka

 Nuitka is not listed as a requirement, so you have to install it manually.